ArshadChowdhury/ArshadChowdhury/README.md

 ![An image of @arshadchowdhury23's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/arshadchowdhury23)

-### I have almost 1 year of software engineering experience & am excited to parlay that experience in great open source projects.
+### I have almost 1 year of software engineering experience & am really excited to parlay that experience in open source projects.
 [![ArshadChowdhury's GitHub stats](https://github-readme-stats.vercel.app/api?username=arshadchowdhury)](https://github.com/arshadchowdhury/github-readme-stats)